 The Miami Oral Histories Collection features first-hand accounts of civil rights in Miami.
 Students at William H. Turner Technical High School recorded interviews and the FIU Libraries’ Digital Collection Center6 digitized, transcribed, and published the oral histories online.
-It’s a fascinating collection, and we’ve chosen six moments from those interviews to remember the civil rights movement in our city in honor of Dr. Martin Luther King, Jr. Day.
+It’s a fascinating collection, and we’ve chosen six moments from those interviews to remember the civil rights movement in our city.

 On being a Civil Rights leader in Miami